shenst1/shopify-formatted-address-react/README.md

 # shopify-formatted-address-react
-An opinionated address form formatter based on the data contained in the Shopify country service https://country-service.shopifycloud.com/graphql.
+An opinionated address form formatter based on the data contained in the Shopify graphql country service api `https://country-service.shopifycloud.com/graphql`.

 Reflow, re-label, and populate your input fields based on the country selected or the locale.
 CSS and field implementation is up to you!